High blood pressure almost took Raul Rodriguez’s life.

 Raul had gone on a few trips and thought that was the reason for his exhaustion.
 But, it was much more severe than that — he was experiencing heart complications.

 Call for an Appointment

 “Around the end of the year when I was taking a nap, I felt a rip in my chest,” he said.
 “I didn’t know exactly what it was.
 I thought it was just a muscle spasm, so I ignored it.

 “On January 3rd, I went to work, but I wasn’t feeling like myself.
-In the middle of the afternoon I told my receptionist I needed to go home.
-When I came home I noticed my vision get blurry, my energy level significantly reduced and I felt a weird chest pain.”
+In the middle of the afternoon I told my receptionist that I needed to go home.
+When I came home I noticed my vision blurred, my energy level significantly reduced and I felt a weird chest pain.”